 Skip to main content

-Cybersecurity threats are everywhere, and the fast pace of SaaS, cloud services, and automated critical infrastructure has turned what was previously a nuisance into a significant threat.
-CTOs must protect their tech – no matter the industry or how at-risk you feel, you must anticipate, intercept, and respond to an ever-evolving cybercrime environment.
+Cybersecurity threats are everywhere, and the rapid growth of SaaS, cloud services, and automated critical infrastructure has transformed what was previously a nuisance into a significant threat.

 Understanding Cybersecurity Threats

 A cybersecurity threat is any intentional assault on a computer system by malicious actors.
 These come in all forms, from simple attempts at unauthorized access by a lone actor to massive multi-national assaults on security systems by multiple vectors, including nation-states and non-state organizations.
-Cloud systems are frequently targeted in these attacks, so it's worth knowing what you're up against.

 Types of Cybersecurity Threats